Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-a-custom-domain-for-your-organization.md

 ## Choreo custom domain configuration model

 Choreo allows organization administrators to add custom domains for their organizations.
-When an administrator adds custom domains to an organization, component developers can utilize the custom domains for their respective components.
+When an administrator adds custom domains to an organization, developers can utilize the custom domains for their respective components.

 ## Configure a custom domain for an organization